mattnull/WebRTC-Demo/README.md

 # WebRTC Demo
 ==========================

-This is a simple WebRTC video chat example using webRTC.io
+WebRTC Demo using WebRTC.io.
+WebRTC is an HTML5 feature that real-time communication without a plugin.
+This demo is a simple group video chat that will allow any number of clients to connect.
+This demo currently only works in Chrome.

 ## Instructions
 * Run `npm install`